AreaLayer/LNURL/README.md

 > The Nostr private key in the parameters should be in bench32 format (`nsec..`) and it should be a new one.
 It is needed to sign messages only, so does not need to be your main account key.

-(`GetNostrProfile`) is still experimental and should be left on false in case it causes errors.
+(`GET_NOSTR_PROFILE`) is still experimental and should be left on false in case it causes errors.
 The idea is to provide the Nostr Profile picture to wallets that support it.

 ```
 PORT=17422